your-trickster/your-trickster.github.io/wiki/essentials.md

+### Essential terms

-Libido — an abstract concept of psychic energy.
+**Libido** — an abstract concept of psychic energy.

-Attitude — direction of libido’s flow.
+**Attitude** — direction of libido’s flow.

-Introversion — the attitude that focuses on the subject.
+**Introversion** — the attitude that focuses on the subject.

-Extraversion — the attitude that focuses on the object.
+**Extraversion** — the attitude that focuses on the object.

-[Function](https://your-trickster.github.io/functions) — a group of mechanisms of the brain playing a role in cognition.
+[**Function**](https://your-trickster.github.io/functions) — a group of mechanisms of the brain playing a role in cognition.

-Function-attitude — an aspect of a function corresponding to the extraverted or the introverted attitude.
+**Function-attitude** — an aspect of a function corresponding to the extraverted or the introverted attitude.

-Archetype — an evolutionary aspect of the psyche that serves as a placeholder for information.
+**Archetype** — an evolutionary aspect of the psyche that serves as a placeholder for information.

-Psychological type — a description of function-attitudinal roles, representing the brain’s survival strategy, chosen presumably in the period between infancy and puberty.
+**Psychological type** — a description of function-attitudinal roles, representing the brain’s survival strategy, chosen presumably in the period between infancy and puberty.
 It’s not a personality (nor something changeable overall) and not a measure of intellect.